Did The Titanic Skip This Common ‘Good Luck Ritual’ Used On Ships?: ‘Doomed Before It Even Left The Dock’

 Engineers continued working despite the desperate situation.
 Essentially, “There was no way out, and they knew that,” she says.

-One Of The Most Famous Early SOS Calls
+Some Of History’s Most Infamous SOS Calls

 Where The Titanic Sank